arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/50-Supported.md

 ---
-title: "Customization and Supported Channels"
+title: "Customization"
 chapter: true
 weight: 50
 ---

-## Customization and Supported Channels
+## Customization

-The comprehensive guide to customization and supported channels, with numerous instructions and how-to, is available [here]
+Once you have created your Azure EOD Personal you can customize your environment.
+Additional setup instructions and information on supported channels is covered in Multicloud CX Workshop 102.